Bobby Witt Jr. Player Props: Royals vs. Blue Jays

-The Kansas City Royals and Bobby Witt Jr., who went 2-for-3 with two RBI last time in action, take on Yusei Kikuchi and the Toronto Blue Jays at Kauffman Stadium, Tuesday at 7:40 PM ET.
+After going 0-for-4 in his last game, Bobby Witt Jr. and the Kansas City Royals take on the Toronto Blue Jays (who will start Alek Manoah) at 7:40 PM ET on Wednesday.

-He had two hits (going 2-for-3 with two RBI) in his most recent game against the Blue Jays.
+He had a hitless performance in his last game (0-for-4) against the Blue Jays.

 Bobby Witt Jr. Game Info & Props vs. the Blue Jays